 How long does an IVA last?

-An IVA typically lasts for 5 years (60 months), although there is actually no set length written into the Insolvency Act 1986.
+An IVA typically lasts for 5 years (an additional twelve months of payments will be required if you have more than £10,000 of equity in your home), although there is actually no set length written into the Insolvency Act 1986.

 In some circumstances, if you are able to offer your creditors a lump sum in settlement of your debts, an IVA can last for less than 5 years.
 This can either be via a windfall, third party assistance or more commonly by sale or remortgage of a property.